Alpian Review 2025 – Pros & Cons

 Alpian is among the first Swiss digital private banks.
 The bank was created in 2019 and launched to the public in 2022.

-They focus on mass affluent people.
-This is the category of people with wealth between 100’000 CHF and 1’000’000 CHF.
+They focus on mass affluent people, which are people with wealth between 100,000 CHF and 1,000,000 CHF.
 You can still use them if you have more or less than that, but it is essential to mention that traditional private banks focus on higher categories of wealth.

 One of their goals is to demystify private banks.
-In most people’s eyes, private banks are only for the ultra-rich.
+In most people’s eyes, private banks are only for the ultrarich.
 Alpian wants to break that myth.
 To achieve that goal, they provide an online knowledge platform about investments and private banking.
+In fact, they could rather qualify as a premium bank rather than a private bank.
+To offer private banking service without a huge fee, they are using automation to reduce fees where humans do not provide value and focus on areas where they produce more values.

 Traditional private banks are generally only used for investments.
 On the other hand, Alpian also focuses on providing a great bank account.
 So, you could use this bank as your main bank and directly invest with them.